Tech Tip: Conveyor Belt Tension

 Ensuring proper belt tension is a vital issue in conveyor operation – one that affects belt tracking, overall belt performance, and the life of the belt itself.
 All conveyors use some form of take-up device to adjust belt tension to the optimal level – one that not only prevents slippage between the belt and the drive pulley, but also guards against possible material spillage caused by too much belt sag between idlers.

 Take-ups also compensate for belt shrinkage or stretch, and allow for extra belt length storage for making belt replacement splices.
-While take-ups can be either manual (mechanical-style) or automatic gravity, manual take-ups are found in a majority of conveyor units, particularly those that are less than 80-feet (24m) in length.
+While take-ups can be either manual (mechanical-style) or automatic gravity, manual take-ups are found in a majority of portable conveyors, particularly those less than 80-feet (24m) in length.

 Although manual take-ups are practical and cost-effective in shorter, lighter conveyors, they present challenges.
 There are many different types and styles of manual take-ups, and many different means used to tighten them.
-But what they all have in common is this: Even if you know how much tension you need (measured by PIW or pounds per inch of width), with a mechanical-style take-up, it’s difficult to determine just how to get there.
+But what they all have in common is even if you know how much tension you need (measured by PIW or pounds per inch of width), it’s difficult to determine just how to get there.

 For example, with an automatic counterweighted take-up, you throw so much weight on it and you’re right on tension requirements.
 But how do you judge if belt tension is too tight or too lax when using a manual take-up?
 For most operators it’s often a matter of time-consuming trial and error.